mikesir87/dceu-2018-workshop/3-docker-compose/README.md

 3. Remove the `image` declaration from the `app` service.

 4. Now, if you run `docker-compose up -d`, you should see an image be created and the application attempt to start.
-If we run the app, we get an error indicating:
+If we open the app at [http://localhost/](http://localhost), we get the following error:

 > Connection failed: No such file or directory